vim base/add-db-migration.yml

 Creating a Job

-requires us to do the DB migrations before the app can run.
+listmonk requires us to do the DB migrations before the app can run.
 The DB migrations are responsible for loading the schema in the Postgres database.
-Since this is a one-off task, Kubernetes provides a way to run such tasks by creating a Job
+Since this is a one-off task, Kubernetes provides a way to run such tasks by creating a Job object.

-Since at the time of writing this guide kubekutr
+Since at the time of writing this guide kubekutr doesn't have support for Jobs/CronJobs, we can create a raw resource ourselves.

 # vim base/add-db-migration.yml